 This site is an immensely useful research tool for Gothic studies, the fantastic, and the magical in fiction and folklore.
 To learn how to make the most of it, please look at the ‘How to use this site’ page here.

 The Open Graves, Open Minds: Vampires and the Undead in Modern Culture Research Project is led by Dr Sam George at the University of Hertfordshire, in collaboration with Dr Bill Hughes.
-The Open Graves, Open Minds project relates the undead in literature, art, and other media to questions concerning gender, technology, consumption, and social change, and was initiated by a prominent and exciting conference in April 2010.
-It extends to all narratives of the fantastic, the fabulous, and the magical.
+The Open Graves, Open Minds Project unearthed depictions of the vampire and the undead in literature, art, and other media, before embracing shapeshifting creatures (most recently, the werewolf) and other supernatural beings and their worlds.
+It opens up questions concerning genre, gender, hybridity, cultural change, and other realms.
+It extends to all narratives of the fantastic, the folkloric, the fabulous, and the magical.
+The Project was initiated by a prominent and exciting conference in April 2010.

 The founding OGOM researchers are: